iampato/Talksay-interview/README.md

 ### Objective

 At the end of the task here are the objectives
-- [] Sign-in with google
+- [x] Sign-in with google
-- [] View/Delete all your previous conversations
+- [x] View all your previous conversations
+- [ ] Delte a previous conversations
-- [] View messages in one conversation
+- [x] View messages in one conversation
-- [] Delete a single message in a conversation
+- [ ] Delete a single message in a conversation
+- [x] View my profile
-- [] View profile
+- [x] View other user profile

 ## Technologies used